rgsf2025/sqlcipher-jdbc/README.md

 Fork Notes
 ==================
-This is a fork of a [SQLite JDBC driver] ( https://github.com/decamp/sqlcipher-jdbc) to work for 64-bit Windows and Linux Note that decamp itself was a fork of a [SQLite JDBC driver](https://bitbucket.org/xerial/sqlite-jdbc) that as modified originally to work for for 64-bit OS X. Hence a lot of the documentation here is originally from decamp, but copied here for the sake of completeness.
+This is a fork of a [SQLite JDBC driver] ( https://github.com/decamp/sqlcipher-jdbc) to work for 64-bit Windows and Linux.
+Note that decamp itself was a fork of a  [SQLite JDBC driver](https://bitbucket.org/xerial/sqlite-jdbc) that as modified to work for for 64-bit OS X.
+Hence a lot of the documentation here is originally from decamp, but copied here for the sake of completeness.

+There are two major changes here, compared to decamp.
+They are,
+1. Upgraded and tested for sqlcipher ver 4.10.0 (requires Java JDK17)
+2. Built for 64-bit versions fo Windows (specifically Windows-11) and Linux

 I have tried to add the build related aspects for 64-bit Windows and Linux, that are not currently available at decamp site.
+In addition, as it has been over many years since the original SqlCipher-Jdbc project was created, I have added a short section on a few other similar projects that exist today.

 About SqlCipher
 ==================
 [SQLCipher](https://www.zetetic.net/sqlcipher/) is a version of SQLite that is modified to support encryption.
 SQLCipher is included here as a submodule.
 The only native binaries included here currently are for 64-bit OS X.
-I've tried to keep modifications minimal, though, and it might not be difficult to get things to build for other platforms by fiddling with the makefiles.

 To create/open an encrypted database, try something like:
 ```